GTamilSelvan07/Speaker-voice-Recognition-using-MFCC-algorithm-in-matlab/README.md

 # Speaker-voice-Recognition-using-MFCC-algorithm-in-matlab
 Detecting the speaker based on his voice.
 In this project, we mainly deal with Text-Dependent Speaker recognition system i.e., speaker has to speak a specific word to detect his voice.
+This algorithim is Generics licensed to the original author

 # Description of Project:
 1. We record an audio sample of each speaker and save them in a folder called 'Train' with their Speaker ID